Skip to content

 To determine how well your lungs are working, your healthcare provider will divide your FEV1 by your FVC.
 This is called the FEV1/FVC ratio.
 If your FEV1/FVC is less than 70%, your lung function is not normal.
 This may mean that you have a respiratory condition such as COPD or asthma.

-If your healthcare provider has diagnosed you with COPD, he or she may ask you to have a spirometry test from time to time.
+If your healthcare provider has diagnosed you with COPD, they may ask you to have a spirometry test from time to time.
 This will help keep track of your lung function and determine if your COPD is getting worse.

 FOR MORE INFORMATION